FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 1. Open `quality_metrics.ipynb` using Jupyter Notebook or any compatible environment.

-2. Run the cells in the notebook to evaluate the performance of the trained model on a test dataset.
+2. Run the cells in the notebook to evaluate the performance of the trained model on a dataset.

 3. Analyse the evaluation results and make any necessary adjustments to improve the model's performance.